 I'd like to think it's going to end up as something resembling Hunter Thompson's works.
 Articles and passages filled with metaphors that just kind of highlight things in a perspective that runs parallel to the larger narrative around us and then intersects at odd angles.
 It's exciting to be able to take the different situations I've experienced living all across the southeast and use them to express a little bit of counter-culture.

-Monika: What would you recommend to transgender women that are afraid of transition, discrimination, and hatred?
+Monika: What advice would you give to transgender women who are afraid of transitioning, facing discrimination, or dealing with hatred?

 No one, I think, has ever said being transgender would be easy.
 It's unfair that we feel we have to work that much harder to get to the same level as everyone else, but we are far from the only group of people to have that sentiment.
 Going through the transition just means that even though we see how hard the road is going to be, that we're still willing to put that work in.
 I think that's a really special notion.
 It reminds me of the mindset of the people that founded our country.
 Life would have been easier if they were able to just accept things as they were; but they knew if they wanted something better, something more in life, they would have to do some difficult things to reach those goals.

-Jemma: I'm currently working towards getting all of my legal stuff changed over to my new identity and schedule bottom surgery.
+Jemma: I'm currently working towards getting all of my legal stuff changed over to my new identity and scheduling bottom surgery.
 I'm mostly completely through with social transition.
-Working on the install team for a new piece of machinery in the factory I work at.
+I'm also working on the install team for a new piece of machinery in the factory I work at.
 Spilling a lot of digital ink trying to get the stories in my head out in some physical form.

-I'd like to think that I'll be in a position that I'd be able to travel more like I did when I was a student, with a comfortable place to stay with room for my fur babies.
+I'd like to think that I'll be in a position where I can travel more, like I did when I was a student, with a comfortable place to stay with room for my fur babies.
 AND, have at least hiked half of the Appalachian Trail, if not a total thru-hike.
 Trying to keep my goals reasonable, haha!

 Jemma: Totally!
 I tell a friend of mine who is just starting the transition something similar to this all the time.
 Transition isn't my goal, it’s a step in attaining my goals.
 It's a part of what makes me…well, me; but it's not the final word on who I am.